Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Maintain the Fermat Blockchain

-Each node maintains the Fermat Blockchain: a public record of all coinbase transactions where the protocol issues new fermats.
+Each node maintains the Fermat Blockchain: a public record of all coinbase transactions where the protocol issues new _fermats_, the native token of the Fermat System.
 This role is ruled by the Fermat Consensus Protocol.

 ### Fermat Clients